dsobo/caret-beginner-tutorial/README.md

 Setting our Training Framework
 ------------------------------

 Now that we have our data in a clean format we are ready to define our Caret trainControl settings.
 These settings will determine how a model is evaluated so we can compare apples to apples when looking at results for different models.
 The most simple evaluation method is to train a model on some portion of the training data, predict the outcome on the portion that was withheld, and then measure the accuracy of the predicted vs actual values.
-In order to make sure we are not overfitting our model or working with a biased train/test set that could affect results it is best practice to use cross validation.
-In Caret we can use the createFolds function to create an index to be used for cross validation.
+In order to make sure we are not overfitting our model or working with a biased train/test set that could affect results we will use cross validation.
+In Caret we can use the createFolds function to create an index of stratified samples to be used for cross validation.
 Here we create 10 folds that we then feed into our trainControl index.
-Each model will be train on 9 of the folds and then predict the SalePrice on the 10th.
+Each model will train on 9 of the folds and then predict the SalePrice on the 10th.
 This will continue until every fold's outcomes have been predicted based on the other 9 and the results will be averaged.
 This ensures each model is undergoing the same 10 fold cross validation so we are comparing their results fairly.

 ``` r
 #define training folds and steps for modeling